sogode-iac-netops/aws-nac/README.md

 - [My phpipam-docker](https://github.com/peetvandesande/phpipam-docker)

 ## Further explanation
-Everything stars with the AWS CLI being installed and configured.
+Everything starts with the AWS CLI being installed and configured.

-Including credentials and default region.
+Including credentials and default region, which must be us-east-1 for this example.

+AWS Transit Gateway Peering Requests in Terraform must originate from the default region.
+My example uses us-east-1 so for now, this needs to be the default region.

 In Terraform, AWS regions are mentioned specifically using provider aliases.